intel-iot-devkit/how-to-code-samples/equipment-activity-monitor/javascript/README.md

 Then, navigate to the directory with this example.

-To install Git* on Intel® Edison, if you don’t have it yet, establish an SSH connection to the board and run the following command:
+To install Git* on Intel® Edison (if you don’t have it yet), establish an SSH connection to the board and run the following command:

     $ opkg install git